|

 would influence Earl's older brother, Junie Scruggs, who tells

-about the first time he heard Smith Hammett play:
+about the first time he heard Smith Hammett play: Smith

-and Mom and Dad fixed him a snack.
+had come by our house from a dance and Mom and Dad fixed him a snack.
 He

 started playing the banjo, I woke up and